partridge-tech/chris-blog/_content/2020/inside-user-agent-switcher-malicious-extension/index.md

     for (var r, a = 0; a < userAgents.length; a)
 ```

 Even better, we got another lead only a few lines away.
-What is esolutions.se/whatsmyinfo?
+What is `esolutions.se/whatsmyinfo`?
 A quick Google search shows that [eSolutions Nordic AB](https://www.esolutions.se/) is a small development company - one which also dabbles in building useful Chrome extensions, such as...
 [User-Agent Switcher](https://chrome.google.com/webstore/detail/user-agent-switcher/aedikcfpfonanffanecfolneiaoakmlc)!

 ![Chrome Web Store's User-Agent Switcher extension page (nonmalicious).](/2020/inside-user-agent-switcher-malicious-extension/store-uas-clean-small.png)

 Looks like our malware authors picked a common tactic: downloading an existing extension, inserting malware, uploading their malicious copy to the Chrome Web Store, and then [inflating the download count](https://www.theregister.com/2020/05/28/chrome_web_store_fraud/) to manipulate users into trusting it as "safe."

 Fortunately for us, this gives us a really powerful method to trim down the code we'll need to look through.
-Unpacking the clean UAS extension (including beautifying its JavaScript), aligning the file structure (to account for the different version folder), and [diffing](https://linux.die.net/man/1/diff) the two extension folders, only a few files are different: `js/background.min.js`, `js/bootstrap.min.js`, `js/JsonValues.min.js`, `manifest.json`, `_metadata/computed_hashes.json`, and `_metadata/verified_contents.json`.
+Unpacking the clean User-Agent Switcher extension (including beautifying its JavaScript), aligning the file structure (to account for the different version folder), and [diffing](https://linux.die.net/man/1/diff) the two extension folders, only a few files are different: `js/background.min.js`, `js/bootstrap.min.js`, `js/JsonValues.min.js`, `manifest.json`, `_metadata/computed_hashes.json`, and `_metadata/verified_contents.json`.
 Eliminating irrelevant files (metadata and contents), as well as `js/bootstrap.min.js` which contains different *comments* but not different *code*, we're left with only two files to go through: `js/JsonValues.min.js` and `js/background.min.js`.

 #### js/JsonValues.min.js